pschou/deb-mirror-checker/README.md

 Packages can be also provided in .gz or .xz formats and the file can be a local file or a URL endpoint.
 ```

+Return code 0 means that all checksums are correct, and exitcode 1 means at least one checksum did not match.
+The output may be string matched for the word missing to detect any files not verified.
+The idea here is, it is better to know when one has a bad file more than when a file is missing, hence the exitcode boolean.

 # Examples

 To grab a list of all the files defined in Packages.gz: